DerekCresswell/GitManager/Readme.md

 git clone --recursive https://github.com/DerekCresswell/GitManager.git
 ```

-This tool can be easily built with Cmake.
+This tool can be easily built with CMake.

 ```
 mkdir build
 cd build
 cmake ..
+cmake --build .
 ```

+Of course, you can use whatever build system you like.

+### Installing

+After building, run the command `cmake --install .` (replace `.` with whatever directory you built the project in).
+Use whatever build system you'd like.\
+If you recieve an error first try running the command as a root user such as running the command with `sudo` if you are on Unix.

 ## Configuration